 IPL powerhouse Mumbai Indians slump to bottom of table

-New Delhi (AFP) – The Mumbai Indians are the richest and most successful side in IPL history, having won the tournament five times, but currently sit at the bottom of the table after losing their first five games on the trot.
+New Delhi (AFP) – The Mumbai Indians are the richest and most successful side in IPL history with five titles to their name, but they currently sit at the bottom of the table after losing their first five games this season.

-Their dire start in the world's most valuable cricket tournament -- despite being owned by Nita Ambani, wife of India's richest man Reliance Industries billionaire Mukesh Ambani, and being led by national team captain Rohit Sharma -- leaves them already facing the threat of not making the playoffs.
+Their dire start in the world's most valuable cricket competition -- despite being owned by Nita Ambani, wife of India's richest man Reliance Industries billionaire Mukesh Ambani, and being led by national team captain Rohit Sharma -- already means they face not making the playoffs.

 Pundits say the Ambani billions have been badly deployed, with poor purchases at the player auction ahead of the Twenty20 tournament and selections that have not paid off.